 Call-Centers: The New Social Frontier

-Our CEO Loic Moisand is fond of saying that social media will replace the 1-800 customer service lines within the next few years.
+Our CEO Loic Moisand is fond of saying that social media will replace call-centers within the next few years.
 This prediction could also have been the unofficial slogan for Useful Social Media’s Social Media for Customer Service Summit in New York City last week.
 We were honored to be able to have a booth there, and have Loic speak alongside Dunkin Donuts and American Airlines for a panel discussion titled “Training to take your frontline support team to the next level: Empower your agents to use their personality in customer interactions – whilst maintaining brand voice.”